 Readers who have been around a while know that I'm using seed starting shelves that my husband built for me that can hold hundreds of seedlings.
 (You can see the plans for the shelves here.)
-For those who would like a premade solution, this Indoor, Grow Light Stand (2 Tier) looks easy to use and has gotten good reviews.

 The Ogrow Compact Outdoor Seed Starter Greenhouse Cloche is a nice little pop up greenhouse that can be used for seedlings or to protect shorter plants right in the garden.
 I'd recommend this one for areas with low winds, as it is fairly lightweight.
 Easy to store when not in use.

 For protection all season or more room for seed starting, check out the Ohuhu Walk in Greenhouse.